 Most marine biologists agree that if a shark was determined to capsize a kayaker there is very little the kayaker could do about it!

-With such few fatalities occurring from shark attacks we can see that initial encounters with these water-based hunters are therefore less likely to be attacks and more likely to be investigations by the shark.
+With such few fatalities occurring from shark attacks we can see that encounters with these water-based hunters are very likely to be attacks.

 A shark, when it first approaches a kayak, is investigating rather than attacking.